anil1kuppa/chase_supabase/README.md

-This is an automated version of [Chase](https://premium.capitalmind.in/2024/02/capitalmind-chase-entry-and-exit-rules/).
+This is an automated version of EMA on Nifty futures.
 ## Environment variables

 ### `LOCAL_DEV_SUPABASE_URL`